During Dec 2021 / Jan 2022 we consulted on the permanent changes proposed for St Pancras Way.

 Thank you to everyone who took the time to share their views.
 We had over 390 responses and following the consultation, we have made the decision to implement the proposed changes as a trial.

-The permanent scheme on St Pancras Way will now be implemented later during 2022 and we will contact all local residents and businesses ahead of the work.
+The permanent scheme on St Pancras Way will now be constructred and we will contact all local residents and businesses ahead of the work.
 You can read the decision reports relating to this, and our feedback to the consultation responses in the decision report.

 The Covid-19 pandemic changed how communities live, travel and work.
 We want to transform our streets so they have more, safe space for everyone to walk and cycle, for children to get to and from school safely, for you to be breathing cleaner air, to reduce carbon emissions from road transport, and for businesses to flourish.
 We want to ensure that our streets support recovery from the pandemic and provide a lasting legacy of greener, safer, healthier travel.